Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 Mars is different.
 His orbit, the outermost of the 4 “rocky” planets, sits outside Earth’s orbit.
 Meaning that Mars’ distance from and apparent size from an Earthly

-observer varies enormously, from as little as 4 arc-seconds (1 arcsec=1/3600 of a degree), when Mars and Earth are at opposite sides of the Sun, to more than five times
+observer varies enormously, from as little as 4 arc-seconds diameter (1 arcsec=1/3600 of a degree), when Mars and Earth are at opposite sides of the Sun, to more than five times

 bigger at over 22 arc-seconds when they’re both at the same points on their orbits and closest together.
 See this diagram to see what I mean: